AVIARIES

 Bodies of Water

 Another hidden danger in our homes is water.
 While their feathers hold limited 'water repellent' properties, they will get waterlogged and drown quite quickly if they find themselves in water deeper than they are able to stand.
-Be mindful of things like unattended buckets of water (for cleaning or mopping, soaking dirty laundry etc.), filled sinks, toilets with the lid left up, dishes or pots soaking on the sink and unemptied bathtubs.
+Be mindful of things like unattended buckets of water (for cleaning or mopping, soaking dirty laundry etc.), filled sinks, toilets with the lid left up, dishes or pots soaking in the sink and unemptied bathtubs.
 Ensure that your fish tanks have lids on them.

 External Doors and Escapes

 One of the leading dangers in a home would be escape through a door that has been left open.
-Unfortunately this is also quite common in homes with children, and anyone not used to constantly keeping the door closed behind them.
+Unfortunately this is quite common in homes with children, and anyone not used to constantly keeping the door closed behind them.
 Some people wrongfully assign the responsibility to the bird by clipping their wings to stop them flying away in the event of a door being mistakenly left open, but this is not the right approach.
 As the owners, we are accountable to keeping them safe and adjusting our own behaviour and those in our care to keep these sentient beings safe.
 If you have small children, speak to them often about the responsibility of keeping the doors and windows closed and the consequences if they fail to do so.
 Human beings are remarkably trainable and adaptable, and children and adults alike are capable of changing their habits.

 Bunnings offers a simple solution of adding auto closing devices, regardless of the style of door.
 These can be added easily and are quite economical: